 Improving Quality of Care in the Private Health Sector

-In Mali, over 60 percent of all health visits occur at a private facility,5 and one-fifth of all voluntary family planning users get their method from a private source.6 However, the quality of care, data collection and use, available health products, and financing opportunities across these private facilities vary widely.
-MOMENTUM Private Healthcare Delivery works with private facilities in Mali’s Bamako, Kayes, Koulikoro, Mopti, Sikasso, and Segou regions to improve the coverage and quality of their health services and provides tools and resources to prioritize clients’ preferences and experiences.
+In Mali, over 60 percent of all health visits occur at a private facility,5 and one-fifth of all family planning users get their method from a private source.6 However, quality of care, data collection and use practices, product availability, and financing opportunities vary widely across these facilities.
+MOMENTUM Private Healthcare Delivery works with private facilities in the Bamako, Kayes, Koulikoro, Mopti, Ségou, and Sikasso regions to improve the coverage and quality of health services and provides tools and resources to prioritize clients’ preferences and experiences.

-MOMENTUM Safe Surgery in Family Planning and Obstetrics also collaborates with private partners to strengthen the use and availability of health data in Mali, especially for budgeting, planning, and monitoring health care quality.
+MOMENTUM Safe Surgery in Family Planning and Obstetrics also collaborates with private partners to strengthen the use and availability of health data in Mali, especially for budgeting, planning, and monitoring quality of care.